Perfect Your Customer Onboarding With Our Expert Tips [Easy Guide + Checklist]

 After this basic communication is established, you can schedule calls once or twice a month, or as discussed in the kick-off call, to discuss further milestones, collect client feedback, and clarify any doubts in the meantime.
 Strong communication also helps prevent scope creep.

 This is also a good time to reassure your clients of the long-term results of your strategy.
 Clients may expect immediate results, which isn’t always feasible, especially during the beginning of the project.
-Keeping them in the loop and regularly showing progress in the form of work are good ways to redefine your client’s idea of success between milestones.
+Keeping them in the loop and regularly showing progress in the form of reports are good ways to ensure your client's continuing success between milestones.

 Apart from this, here are a few more things I appreciate during the post-kick-off phase: